 DeKalb Medical provides a variety of heart disease screening services in Atlanta, and encourages those at risk for heart disease to obtain testing.
 Physicians are now able to diagnose signs of heart disease at an early age.
 Therefore, in order to discern common heart conditions and to prevent a heart attack or other complications of heart disease, individuals should undergo routine heart disease screening as preventative measures.
 DeKalb Medical’s Heart and Vascular Institute provides a number of cardiac assessments and heart disease screening services.

-Learn more about how to prevent a heart attack by reading common heart attack signs and symptoms or learn about how our additional Atlanta-based heart services can help diagnose early signs of a heart condition.
+Learn more about how to prevent a heart attack by reading common heart attack signs and symptoms or learn about how our additional treatments-and-procedures can help diagnose early signs of a heart condition.

 DeKalb Medical’s heart disease screening services are able to detect early signs of heart disease, and include: